-Mr White’s career path has included Thomas Tilling Plc, BTR Plc, Asda Plc, Hilton, Ford PAG, and a leading Middle Eastern private investment office.
-Mr White has commented on Africa for the BBC, CNN, CNBC, Forbes, and at the World Economic Forum, AU, NEPAD, Royal Africa Society, Chatham House, the Africa Investor Index Series Summit, and The Economist East Africa Summit and many other important African debates.
-He is a regular author of editorials on Africa.
+Mr. White frequently comments on Africa for the BBC, CNN, CNBC, Forbes, and at the World Economic Forum, AU, NEPAD, Royal Africa Society, Chatham House, The Economist and other important African forums.

 Jason Lane is responsible for the development of MasterCard’s European business strategy, acceptance development, merchant relationship management, customer economics and government partnerships in Europe.
 Over the past 16 years, he has held positions of increasing responsibility across various business functions at MasterCard.
 Mr Lane has extensive international experience, gained during his tenure at MasterCard and previously in the consulting, retail and insurance industries.